 Not Writing Focussed?
 Hire an Editor

-Designers/Developers who are trying to outsource some content marketing and SEO work, consider hiring an editor after you get the content written.
+Designers/Developers who are trying to outsource some content marketing and SEO work, consider hiring a copy editor after you get the content written.
 Because if you don’t, there may be quite a few typos going out under your name.
 It would be a shame for people to think poorly of you after putting in the effort to blog or have content written for you.